nih-cfde/training-and-engagement/hackmd/UNIX.md

 To explore this topic in more detail and in a biological context, navigate to the `data/MiSeq/` directory.

 ```
 cd ~/MiSeq
 ls
 ```

+##### FASTQ format

-This directory contains multiple [**FASTQ** files](https://en.wikipedia.org/wiki/FASTQ_format)).
+This directory contains multiple [**FASTQ** files](https://en.wikipedia.org/wiki/FASTQ_format).
 A FASTQ file normally uses four lines per sequence.

 * Line 1 begins with a '@' character and is followed by a sequence identifier and an optional description (like a FASTA title line).
 * Line 2 is the raw sequence letters.
 * Line 3 begins with a '+' character and is optionally followed by the same sequence identifier (and any description) again.
-* Line 4 encodes the quality values for the sequence in Line 2 and must contain the same number of symbols as letters in the sequence.
+* Line 4 encodes the quality values for the sequence in Line 2, and must contain the same number of symbols as letters in the sequence.

 A FASTQ file containing a single sequence might look like this: